redhat-openshift-ecosystem/operator-pipelines/docs/users/fbc_onboarding.md

 ...
 ```

+> [!IMPORTANT]
+> In case an operator isn't shipped to all OCP catalog versions manually update `OCP_VERSIONS`
+> variable in the `Makefile` and include only versions supported by an operator.

-The Makefile will execute the following steps:
+The Makefile will execute following steps:
  - Download dependencies needed for the migration (opm, fbc-onboarding CLI)
  - Fetch a list of currently supported OCP catalogs
  - Transform existing catalogs into a basic template